Fox News Guest Cites Decline In Christianity As The Reason For Increased Gun Violence

 On the heels of another mass shooting in Texas that took the lives of seven people and injured scores more, a guest on Sunday morning’s Fox & Friends blamed the uptick in gun-related killings on the decline of Christianity.

-Tony Perkins, president of the Family Research Council and a former police officer, commented on the Odessa, Texas shooting, claiming an absences of morality is to blame, including the removal of religion from the public, according to Newsweek.
+Tony Perkins, president of the Family Research Council and a former police officer, commented on the Odessa, Texas shooting, claiming an absence of morality is to blame, including the removal of religion from the public, according to Newsweek.

 “It’s tragic and at some point we have to realize we have a problem as a nation, and the problem is not the absence of laws.
 It’s an absence of morality,” Perkins said, “[which is] really the result of a decades-long march through the institutions of America, driving religion and God from the public square.”